 Talofa, if sleeping beach side in a rustic fale on the cheap appeals then Samoa could be the destination for you.
 It's not the place to party up large and late on the beach though, it's a place to snorkel, swim, eat well and acclimatise to island time.
 With a hire car (or patient use of the bus service) you can also explore the nature made attractions like the Papase'ea sliding rocks and Papapapai-tai falls.
-Day tours can be arranged from most accommodation providers and a personalised tour in a taxi is also an option on both 'Upolu and Savai'i.
-If you have a particular interest like hiking, diving, kayaking or surfing there are tour companies like Island Explorer and Samoa on Foot that run organised adventures.
-Please note - Most of the land and water is owned by villagers, ask for permission before you go exploring, you may also need to pay a small fee.
+Day tours can be arranged from most accommodation providers and a personalised tour in a taxi is an option on both 'Upolu and Savai'i.
+Please note - Most of the land is owned by villagers, ask for permission before you go exploring, you may also need to pay a small fee.

-If you're looking for the kind of holiday that involves lying by the pool with a book and beverage there are a few upscale accommodation options - check out www.samoa-hotels.ws.
-If you are a solo traveller the rustic fales are particularly good value because charges are per person rather than per fale.
+If you're looking for the kind of holiday that involves lying by the pool with a book and beverage there are a few upscale accommodation options - see www.samoa-hotels.ws - top end.
+If you are a solo budget traveller the rustic fales are particularly good value because charges are per person rather than per fale.
 It will cost between 40 - 80 tala per person for an open sided fale, breakfast and dinner.
 Please note - The village of Lalomanu on 'Upolu was a popular spot for budget travellers.
-Sadly Lalomanu was severely damaged by a tsunami in September 2009, check with a travel agent and visit the Lonely Planet thorn tree forum to get the latest information on rebuilding in Lalomanu and other areas damaged by the tsunami.
+Sadly Lalomanu was severely damaged by a tsunami in September 2009, check with a travel agent or visit the Lonely Planet thorn tree forum to get the latest information on rebuilding in Lalomanu and other areas damaged by the tsunami.

-For additional information about Samoa visit a local travel agent, the Samoan Tourism Authority and check out the latest Lonely Planet South Pacific guide (published mid 2009 and pre tsunami).
-You can ask specific questions on Lonely Planet's thorn tree forum and read accommodation reviews on www.tripadvisor.com.
+For additional information about Samoa visit a local travel agent, the Samoan Tourism Authority and check out guides like Lonely Planet and Frommer's.
+You can ask specific questions on Lonely Planet's thorn tree forum and read accommodation reviews on Trip Advisor.
 For flights visit Air New Zealand or Virgin Australia.

 A few facts